- Download our Moving to New Zealand Guide (PDF)

-Types of property in New Zealand
+Types of accommodation in New Zealand

-Finding property in New Zealand
+Finding accommodation in New Zealand

 Renting accommodation in New Zealand

 Renting a property in New Zealand can be a straightforward process, whether for a short or long-term stay.
 The Ministry of Business, Innovation and Employment (MBIE) is responsible for housing legislation and official processes.
 As a government agency, the MBIE provides standard contracts that outline the responsibilities of both landlords and tenants.
 In addition, they offer dispute resolution services, hold rental deposits, and provide information about average housing prices in different areas on their website.

 However, expats should be aware that finding suitable accommodation in New Zealand can sometimes be challenging, especially in popular cities like Auckland and Wellington.
 It's also important to consider factors such as the location, price, and the condition of the property before signing a rental agreement.
 Taking these factors into consideration will help expats find suitable and comfortable accommodation during their stay in New Zealand.

 Lease contracts in New Zealand are called Residential Tenancy Agreements (RTAs).
 Expats signing an RTA will need to choose between a periodic tenancy, which lasts until either the landlord or the tenant gives notice, or a fixed-term tenancy, which lasts for a set amount of time.
 Fixed-term contracts are usually signed for 12 months, but they can be shorter or longer depending on the landlord's preferences.

 When signing the agreement, it's essential for both the landlord and the tenant to clarify whether pets are allowed on the property.
 The signed tenancy agreement should be given to both parties, and it's recommended to keep a copy in case of future disagreements.